-The number of registered users of the smartphone social-networking application Line recently topped 100 million, with approximately 41 million of those users residing in Japan.
+The number of registered users of the smartphone application Line recently topped 100 million, with approximately 41 million of them residing in Japan.

 The manager of pick-up site Once in a Lifetime Hook-Up, who goes by the name Sai, says that the bulletin boards on Line have ended up becoming a hotbed for sex crimes, such as enjo kosai (or compensated dating).

 “The site Star Beach started as a pen pal site but changed into a popular den for prostitution,” says Sai.
 “Now, the bulletin boards on Line seem to have comparable momentum.”

 For Line, a user ID is assigned to the phone number of each smartphone that downloads the app.
 Such an ID can then be used to post messages on the bulletin boards, which could then result in communication with unknown persons.

 Starting in December of last year telecommunications company au disallowed the assignment of Line IDs to users of its Android smartphones who are under 18 years of age.
 However, such a policy is not in place for the company’s iPhone models.
 Further, carriers NTT DoCoMo and Softbank do not have any similar restrictions for any of their smartphones.

 “In short, just about anyone with a smartphone can access Line’s bulletin boards,” says Sai.